bpm-diag/smartRPA/docs/source/index.rst

 * **Decision Points**, discover differencies between multiple traces in a process and build a new routine based on user decisions;
 * **RPA**, implements and enacts a SW robot emulating a routine reflecting the observed behavior (either the most frequent one or the one based on decision points).
 Available both as a cross-platform Python script and as a UiPath project.

+A list of events supported by the Action Logger is available in `SmartRPA_events.pdf <https://github.com/bpm-diag/smartRPA/blob/master/images/SmartRPA_events.pdf>`_.

 `Installation and execution  <https://github.com/bpm-diag/smartRPA/#installation-and-execution>`_
 =================================================================================================